phillipSloan/ComputationalLogic/Readme.md

 Here we have only dealt with the singular case, so phrases like "All teachers are not happy" aren't currently handled by Prolog - this can be replaced with "Every teacher is not happy" so we will not attempt to extend the grammar for the purposes of this demonstration.

-Finally we need to extension the question interpreter to receive "not" within a query
+Finally, we need to extend the question interpreter to understand "not" within a query:
 ```
 question1(Q) --> [who],verb_phrase(s,_X=>Q).
 question1(Q) --> [is], proper_noun(N,X),property(N,X=>Q).